Watch 'Parched', a new special focusing on California's climate crisis

 Saturday, 9/3 at 7pm

-Download the CBS News app on your phone or connected TV and click on 'CBS News Los Angeles' or watch on PlutoTV channel 405.
-You can also watch live on CBSLA.com/live.
+Download the CBS News app on your phone or connected TV and click on 'CBS News Bay Area' or watch on PlutoTV channel 3350.
+You can also watch live on KPIX.com

 Thanks for reading CBS NEWS.